 Casablanca, a parallel between light and darkness

-Casablaca by StClair Scents was depicted by my favorites reviewers in two exact opposite ways.
+Casablanca by StClair Scents was depicted by my favorite reviewers in two exact opposite ways, that don't necessarily cancel each other.
 On one hand it was mentioned as being a dark, sultry, prismatic fragrance with certain reminiscences of the famed Bal à Versailles, and on the other hand as a bright and clean floral fragrance with fruity facets and specks of indole in the background.
 Two completely different views of the same fragrance that stirred my curiosity to a maximum extent.

-Now, that I've worn it during several days, i can affirm that Casablanca is a combination of both - sultry/dark and clean/bright.
-It's like a parallel of opposite elements that seem to never encounter a point of union until the very dry down, when they finally come together as unified.
+Now that I've worn it for several days, I'm able to affirm that Casablanca is a combination of both - sultry/dark and clean/bright.
+It's like a parallel of opposite elements that seem to never encounter a point of union until they touch dry down, when they finally come together as unified.

 Read my review of StClair Scents here.